 Janet’s creativity and output can rarely be stemmed, and this is evident by the growth of her online presence, predominantly on Facebook and YouTube.
 She has been busy creating regular weekly content for her subscribers while she’s in writing mode.
 The Devlinators are enjoying being kept in the loop and are being treated to videos, poetry, covers and vlogs of Janet’s recent adventures.
 In addition, her live online shows are continuing to happen every month, keeping fans entertained and up-to-date with the goings on in Janet Land.

-A new foray for Janet is into the world of the indie film.
-She has recently finished filming her screen debut for Triskelle Pictures; Songbird.
+Janet has recently finished filming her screen debut for Triskelle Pictures’ indie film Songbird.
 It’s a modern fairy tale written for fantasy and music lovers alike, and features two original songs written by Janet especially for the film.
-The story centres on Jennifer [played by Janet], a talented but shy young singer who has to go on a quest, and battle both internal and external demons to retrieve her most precious possession: her voice.
-While writing the script, multi award-winning screenwriter Tommy Draper was inspired to write the part of Jennifer specifically for Janet, after her cover of The Cure’s Friday I’m in Love came onto his Spotify playlist.
-Upon playing the protagonist, Janet explains; “I felt a real empathy with the character – in so many ways I saw myself at various times in my life.
-She had hurdles to conquer and difficulties to overcome, and I could draw on experience and emotion to help bring life to the individual on screen”.
+While writing the script, award-winning screenwriter Tommy Draper was inspired to write the part of Jennifer specifically for Janet.
+Upon playing the protagonist, Janet explains; “I felt a real empathy with the character – she had hurdles to conquer and difficulties to overcome, and I could draw on experience and emotion to help bring life to the individual on screen”.

-2016 has so far kept Janet as busy as ever!
+2017 has so far kept Janet as busy as ever!
 Behind the scenes she has been locked away with her lyric books and journals, which are overflowing with poems and commentaries.
 She’s also been traveling around the country to various studios for numerous collaborations with renowned writers.
-Songs are being penned and new concepts for her second album Holy Water are now in full flow – watch this space.
+Songs are being penned for her new concept album Holy Water and recording is now in full flow – watch this space.